saumayraj621-sudo/IRIS/README.md

 The primary objective of IRIS is to demonstrate how **Artificial Intelligence, Computer Vision, GPS, and Web Technologies** can be combined to create an intelligent road-inspection solution.

-The project focuses on turning road inspection from a primarily manual process into a more **automated, visual, and data-driven workflow**.
+The project focuses on making road inspection more **automated, visual, and data-driven**.

 ---